VOCAB

 Confirmation bias – favoring information that confirms what you already believe

-Critical Thinking – means we stop, think, and check to see if something makes sense, is supported by evidence, or is not supported by evidence.
+Critical Thinking – means stopping to think carefully, then checking to see if something makes sense and is supported by good evidence.

 Digital Citizen – someone who uses technology in safe, respectful, and responsible ways